 The Company has set up an Audit Committee with written terms of reference which are in compliance with the code provisions of the CG Code.
 The primary duties of the Audit Committee are to review and supervise the financial reporting process and internal control system of the Group.
-The Audit Committee currently has three members comprising Mr. Kong Hing Ki (Chairman), Mr. Sun Jian and Ms. Shao Hanqing, all being independent non-executive Directors.
+The Audit Committee consists of all independent non-executive Directors, namely, Mr. Kong Hing Ki (Chairman), Mr. Sun Jian (resigned on 1 April 2022), Ms. Shao Hanqing (resigned on 10 February 2022), Mr. Feng Jianzhong (appointed on 10 February 2022) and Ms. Leung Yuen Man (appointed on 1 April 2022).

-During the year under review, the Audit Committee had held 2 meetings, the attendance of the members is set out below:
+During the year under review, the Audit Committee had held 2 meetings.
+Attendance of the members is set out below: